The New York LLC Formation Guide: How to Save $600 or more on Formation Costs

 Compare this to the significantly higher cost of publishing in the original county.

-Once you meet your publication requirement, you will file a Certificate of Publication and a $50 fee to New York State.
+Once published, the newspapers will send you Affidavits of Publication.
+You will file these along with a Certificate of Publication and a $50 state fee to finish the process.

 1.